-The newest Ignatian Law Scholars class comes from 8 different states and from 11 different undergraduate institutions, including one Historically Black College and University.
-The members of this cohort of Ignatian Scholars come from diverse backgrounds: 6 of 16 identify as a person of color, 9 of 16 identify as women, and 2 of 16 identify as non-binary.
-This class is academically gifted as well as talented musicians, award-winning writers, and dedicated humanitarians.
+The newest Ignatian Law Scholars class comes from 8 different states and from 12 different undergraduate institutions, including one Historically Black College and University.
+The members of this cohort of Ignatian Scholars come from diverse backgrounds: 4 of 13 identify as a person of color and 8 of 13 identify as women; at least five religious traditions are represented, and two are parents!
+Additionally, four scholars hold Master’s Degrees.
+This class is academically gifted as well as talented educators and dedicated social justice advocates.
 We are ecstatic to welcome them to Loyola!

 For more information about Loyola Law’s Ignatian Law Scholar Program, please contact the Law Admissions Office at (504) 861-5575 or email@example.com.

 A Loyola legal education changes the way you experience the world and the practice of law.
 Join a community that brings learning to life.
 Apply today.